PeterDessev/ECEN-2350-Final-Project-SystemVerilog-CPU/README.md

 ![Block Diagram](Figures/darkModeBlockDiagram.png)

+# Vivado Project
+The BP1 was originally a Vivado project, however, the project has since been reorganized to a more conventional project.
+The `ecen2350Filan.xpr` xml file can still be openened using Vivado, and should also compile.
+Vivado will complain about the irregular file structure, but will build the project.

 # Control Unit FSM

 # Instructions
 The BP1 has many instructions, which are detailed in `instructions.md`.
 Each instruction is 32 bits long and little endian.
 Instructions are grouped roughly based on the number of arguments they take and which group of data they operate on.
-Those are 1, 2, and 3 argumnet instructions, and arithmetic, memory, and instruction data.
+Those are 1, 2, and 3 argument instructions, and arithmetic, memory, and instruction data.

 # Next Steps
 - Increase word size to 16 bits.